jmroche/cloudops/public-blog/README.md

 Personal blog where I experiment and document with different cloud technologies and stacks.

 ###
-It's a work in progress, and here's what I'm working on and what I have working so far:

 * Blog MVP: The initial minimum viable product for the blog application.
 This is written in Python using Bootstrap and Flask.